tektoncd/chains/README.md

 #### KMS

 Chains uses a "go-cloud" URI like scheme to refer to KMS references.
-It only supports GCP KMS today, but we would love to add support for more.
+Chains supports GCP KMS and Hashicorp Vault today, but we would love to add support for more.

 You can configure Chains to use a specific KMS key using the `signers.kms.kmsref` config key in `chains-config`.

 For GCP, this should have the structure of `gcpkms://projects/<project>/locations/<location>/keyRings/<keyring>/cryptoKeys/<key>` where <location>, <keyring>, and <key> are filled in appropriately.

+For Vault, this should have the structure of `hashivault://<keyname>`, where the `keyname` is filled out appropriately.

 The `chains-controller` deployment must have access to this somehow.
 For GCP/GKE, we suggest using Workload Identity.